WangHaiYang874/NYU-NLP-final-project-2022-team-20/README.md

     - [x] development dataset: Done by Haiyang
     - [ ] feature selection: Partly done by Haiyang
     - [ ] what else?
-- [ ] first layer models: these are the binary classifiers for pseudo-cognitive functions
+- [ ] first layer models: these are the binary classifiers for pseudo-cognitive functions (Haiyang)
 - [ ] second layer model: this the the neural network taking input from previous layer to predict personality.
 (Haiyang)
+    - [ ] trained a few simple second layer model
+    - [ ]
 - [ ] evaluation
 - [ ] writing the paper
     - [ ] draw graphs